dart-lang/leak_tracker/pkgs/leak_tracker_testing/README.md

 ## How to use the helpers?

-To make your test failing in case of leaks with descriptive message, pass the instance of 'Leaks' to the matcher `isLeakFree`:
+To test for leaks with descriptive messages, use `isLeakFree` against a `Leaks instance:

 ```
 final leaks = await LeakTracking.collectLeaks();